abhishek-kumar-code/Redfish_Public/Specification.md

 ## Data model

 One of the key tenets of Redfish is the separation of protocol from the data model.
 This separation makes the data both transport and protocol agnostic.
-By concentrating on the data transported in the payload of the protocol (in HTTP, it is the HTTP body), Redfish is also able to define the payload in any encoding as well as nearly any schema language.
-So while Redfish is defined using JSON, this is really intended to provide a common encoding type and helps to ensure property naming conventions that make it easier for developers in many languages such as JavaScript and Python.
-And while Redfish was initially defined using OData and JSON Schema, adding OpenAPI support was relatively easy to do with a programmatic transformation of the schema.
+By concentrating on the data transported in the payload of the protocol (in HTTP, it is the HTTP body), Redfish is also able to define the payload in any encoding and the data model is intended to be schema language agnostic.
+While Redfish is defined using JSON, it is intended to provide a common encoding type and helps to ensure property naming conventions that make it easier for developers in many languages such as JavaScript and Python.
 All of this helps the Redfish data model to be more easily accessible in modern tools and programming environments.

 This clause describes common data model, resource, and Redfish Schema requirements.

-### Resources and Resource Collections
+### Resources

-A _resource_ is a single entity.
+A Resource is a single entity.

-A _resource collection_ is a set of resources that share the same schema definition.

 Each resource shall be strongly typed according to a [resource type definition](#resource-type-definitions).
 The type shall be defined in a Redfish [schema document](#schema-definition-languages) and identified in the response payload by a unique [type identifier](#type-property) property.

 ### Resource Collections

-A resource collection is a set of resources that share the same schema definition.
+A Resource Collection is a set of resources that share the same schema definition.

-#### Resource and schema naming

-Standard Redfish resources defined and published in the repository, or those created by others and republished, shall follow a set of naming conventions.
-These conventions are intended to ensure consistent naming and eliminate naming collisions.
-The resource name is used to construct both the type identifier property and the schema filename for each of the supported schema description languages.

 ### OEM resources